tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

 We are leveraging the `OtpSharp` library to generate the URL that is in turn represented as a QR Code.

-> If you would like to how Google Authenticator interprets the generated key and the issuer name from the URL embedded in the QR Code, check out the [UriFormat](TODO) documentation.
+> If you would like to how Google Authenticator interprets the generated key and the issuer name from the URL embedded in the QR Code, check out the [UriFormat](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) documentation.

-The last step in rendering this page hooking the `googleAuthenticatorWebPart` in the `Web` module where we are putting all the WebParts together
+The last step in rendering this page is adding the `googleAuthenticatorWebPart` in the `Web` module where we are putting all the WebParts together

 ```fsharp
 // Suave.TwoFactorAuth/Web.fs